creativewave/animate/README.md

 1. `easing` can be assigned a custom timing function like multiple bounces, which would be cumbersome to reproduce using keyframes.
 2. Keyframes can have animated values defined with a custom function to interpolate and apply them on the animated element, eg. to stagger values such as a path definition, to animate a CSS property which can't be animated yet (eg. `x` and `y`), to animate an attribute or a property of an HTML element (eg. `innerHTML`), etc…
-3. `Animation.next()` executes a callback each time animation is finished.
-4. `MotionPathEffect` is a temporary alternative to `offset-path: url(#path)`, which is not supported in any brower yet.
+3. `MotionPathEffect` is a temporary alternative to `offset-path: url(#path)`, which is not supported in any brower yet.

 Demos: